Technology

 The Geographic Right

 Practical implementation of blockchain coordination and H3 reward scaling.
-Encodes geographic rights, capacity constraints, reward weighting, acquisition policy, and regional governance for a specific hex cell.
+Encodes non-exclusive geographic operating rights, capacity constraints, reward weighting, acquisition policy, and regional governance for a specific hex cell.
 Not a collectible.
 A regional rights and policy object.

 veMLMA · LAYER 6